cecileane/simulation-hiddenparalogy-ratevariation/readme.md

   * frequencies from Dirichlet(66.59, 38.41, 38.61, 67.12)
   * alpha from Gamma(α=3.267, θ=0.109).

-to do:
-- look at the branch lengths of all IQ-Tree gene trees
-- average or median tree length in substitutions / site (#1)
-- distribution of tree length across gene trees (#3)
-- among genes that match the species tree: average or median of their length for each branch (#2)

 ### simulate an alignment along each gene tree